 Examples of Meat Meals in Cat Food:

-- Fish Meal: “Brand I’s Deep Sea Fish Meal Cat Food” includes fish meal, which is rich in protein and omega-3s.
-However, the meal form indicates more processing and potentially lower freshness, leading to a negative impact on its score compared to fresher options.
+Fish Meal: “Brand I’s Deep Sea Fish Meal Cat Food” includes fish meal rich in protein and omega-3.
+However, the meal form indicates more processing and potentially lower freshness, negatively impacting its score compared to fresher options.

 Are there any specific health conditions in cats that benefit more from fresh, dehydrated, or meat meals?